 So, as you will have guessed by now, we really like the PS4 Pro here at T3 Towers.
 As you've hopefully seen throughout this review, as well as right here by gazing at Zlatan's heroic visage, games look absolutely fantastic on Sony's new, super-powered console.

 There are caveats, however.
 Firstly, as mentioned right at the beginning of this review, unless you have the TV setup to make the most out of the PS4 Pro (or intend to upgrade soon), then it is not a worthwhile upgrade.
 This system should only be considered if you are invested in 4K.
-And secondly, if you are already invested in 4K Ultra HD Blu-ray, then this system would have to sit alongside a 4K Ultra HD Blu-ray player such as the well-reviewed Panasonic DMP-UB900, or the only other console on the market capable of playing them, the Xbox One S.
+And secondly, if you are already invested in 4K Ultra HD Blu-ray, then this system would have to sit alongside a 4K Ultra HD Blu-ray player such as the well-reviewed Panasonic DMP-UB900, or the only other consoles on the market capable of playing them, the Xbox One S, and the Xbox One X.

 For those, however, who purely hunger for the best possible audio-visual console gaming experience on the market today, then PS4 Pro is unmistakably for you.